 Technology tools are just tools.
 They all come with a learning curve.
 That’s normal.
 Just ask a musician.
 Or a painter.
 Or a web designer.

 Try to remember the first day you picked up the tools of your trade.
 It wasn’t effortless, even though there are now parts of your work that you can do almost by reflex.
 The trick is sticking with it until that happens.

 The wrong technology turns into a gym membership—you buy in with good intentions and high hopes, and way too soon you find yourself not using it.

 So here’s a question: what do you need to get done?

-If you avoid marketing because you think you need a lot of technology, and if you think you can’t master it, please don’t.
+If you avoid marketing because you think you need a lot of technology, and if you think you can’t master the tech, I have good news.

-I say this as someone who is tech savvy and hates reading instructions.
-I can wrap my head around all kinds of technology, but I often find myself choosing something that appears to be less sophisticated.
+And I say this as someone who is tech savvy and hates reading instructions.
+I can wrap my head around all kinds of technology, but I often choose something that appears to be less sophisticated.

-This is not an accident.
+This is not by accident.
 The best tools are about efficiency and ease.

 Good intentions and the wrong tool are not the best combination.

 A tool isn’t a good one if it’s too frustrating to use.
+Keep it simple.
 You can work your way into more robust technology when — or if — that will serve you better.